General Terms and Conditions for Bachelor’s study programme

 3.2.
 Tuition fees for the study program

-The total costs for the chosen study programme related to the standard period of study are stated on page 1 of the contract and are payable in full regardless of the actual period time spent in the study program upon successful completion of the study program within the standard period of study or before, unless the contract is terminated prematurely without successful completion of the study program.
+The total costs for the chosen study programme related to the standard period of study are stated on page 1 of this contract and are payable in full regardless of the actual period time spent in the study programme upon successful completion of the study programme within the standard period of study or before, unless the contract is terminated prematurely without successful completion of the study programme.

-If the application for recognition of prior knowledge and qualifications is submitted before the start of the study program as defined in section 2.1. or within one month after the start of the study program (end of trial month), the tuition fees per recognized ECTS credit are reduced as follows:
+If the application for recognition of prior knowledge and qualifications is submitted before the start of the study programme as defined in Section 2.1. or within one month after the start of the study programme (end of trial month), the tuition fees per recognized ECTS credit are reduced as follows:

 - For prior knowledge and qualifications acquired and recognised at IU International University of Applied Sciences in a completed programme, the total amount of tuition fees is reduced by a one-time EUR 90.00 per recognised ECTS credit for the standard period of study.